 Wills and Trusts create Peace of Mind.

 When you hear words like a legal Will, Trust, Revocable Trust, or even Last Will and Testament the first thought that comes to mind might be taxes.
 However, legal instruments like Wills Trusts are about much more than just reducing taxes.
 Wills Trusts are about making certain that your assets are distributed according to YOUR wishes.
+Whether you achieve that by signing up here for assistance if you are out of state, or by looking to hire legal services within, it is important to get this done.

 Your assets can be distributed by an Oklahoma Will, a Trust (revocable trust and irrevocable trust), and by beneficiary designations (life insurance & IRAs).
 The main difference between a will and trust is that the assets in your trust avoid probate (except in rare circumstances).
+If you do not have life insurance or something similar, it may be best to check out companies like PolicyMe to see how you and your family can be protected in the best way possible.

 A last will and testament is a legal declaration by which a person names one or more persons to manage his or her estate and provides for the distribution of his or her property at death.
 After the person has died, a probate proceeding is usually initiated in a court of law to determine the validity of the will that the person may have created and to distribute their assets.There are six general steps in the probate process: First, all interested parties must be notified.
 Second, the court appoints a personal representative to oversee the estate administration.
 Third, all assets you owned at the time of your death must be accounted for.
 Fourth, the court will set a deadline for all creditors to file claims against the estate.
 Any claims filed after this deadline are generally barred.
 Fifth, the personal representative will file a final tax return.
 Sixth, after all the other steps have been completed the personal representative distributes any remaining assets to the beneficiaries.